Russia–South Ossetia relations: Plans of integration with the Russian Federation

 In another move towards integration with the Russian Federation, South Ossetian president Leonid Tibilov proposed in December 2015 a name change to "South Ossetia–Alania" — in analogy with "North Ossetia–Alania", a Russian federal subject.
 Tibilov furthermore suggested holding a referendum on joining the Russian Federation prior to April 2017, which would lead to a united "Ossetia–Alania".
 In April 2016, Tibilov said he intended to hold the referendum before August of that year.
 However, on 30 May, Tibilov postponed the referendum until after the presidential election due in April 2017.
 At the name change referendum, nearly 80 percent of those who voted endorsed the name change.

 On 30 March 2022, President Anatoly Bibilov announced his intention to begin legal proceedings in the near future to integration with the Russian Federation.

+On May 9, 2026, President Alan Gagloev signed the "Treaty on the Deepening of Allied Interaction between the Russian Federation and the Republic of South Ossetia" with Russian president Vladimir Putin on a state visit to Moscow.
+The terms of the treaty oversees deeper co-operation between Russia and South Ossetia “to ensure regional peace and stability, and to pursue co-ordinated foreign, defence and security policies” and will take “further steps towards creating a unified economic space, improving living standards, and gradually introducing a common framework for foreign borrowing and foreign investment.”
+Gagloev described the treaty as “a step towards the reunification of the Ossetian people” stating it would help create a legal framework for South Ossetia's future ascension into the Russian federation.
+The treaty was ratified by the Russian parliament on May 13.
+Georgia’s Foreign Minister Maka Botchorishvili condemned the treaty as "further steps toward the annexation of Georgia’s regions."